romzorus/karnaboo/README.md

 cargo build --release
 ```

 Now your executable **karnaboo-agent** is in the `target/release` folder.
-You can grab the file, place it anywhere and juste execute it with `./karnaboo-agent [arguments]` or you can just stick to Rust and use `cargo run -- [arguments]`in the `karnaboo/karnaboo-agent` folder.
+You can grab the file, place it anywhere and just execute it with `sudo ./karnaboo-agent [arguments]` or you can just stick to Rust and use `sudo cargo run -- [arguments]`in the `karnaboo/karnaboo-agent` folder. **Root privileges required.**

+If the architectures allow it, you can also build your agent on the Karnaboo server, push the resulting file (the agent) on the client host (ssh, USB key, any other way) and execute it there.

 ## Usage

-1. Fill the database with every host ("push" mode : the server listens while the agents send requests to be taken into account and to receive instructions according to the role they want to have and their position in the topology)
-2. Organize your update flows by linking nodes in the database
-3. Enforce your virtual structure through the server/agents
+TBD

 ## What is already working

-- direct interaction with the database : on karnaboo server, you can directly enter AQL queries and see the database response, giving you control over the data (AQL can't let you create or manage database and collections but only their content)
+- direct interaction with the database : on Karnaboo server, you can directly enter AQL queries and see the database response, giving you control over the data (AQL can't let you create or manage database and collections but only their content)
 - after a fresh ArangoDB installation, the server can create in it everything it needs and begin to wait for registration requests
 - once your database reflects what you have (the nodes) and what you want (the edges), you can enforce it on compatible distributions